 Since 1999, Tokio Marine & Nichido has been conducting its Mangrove Planting Project primarily in Southeast Asia.
-During the 22-year period to fiscal 2020, we planted about 11,618 hectares of new forest in nine countries: Indonesia, Thailand, the Philippines, Vietnam, Myanmar, Fiji, India, Bangladesh and Malaysia.
+During the 22-year period to fiscal 2020, we planted a total of about 11,618 hectares of new forest in nine countries: Indonesia, Thailand, the Philippines, Vietnam, Myanmar, Fiji, India, Bangladesh and Malaysia.
 (We have consigned the work to evaluate the status of mangrove growth and CO2 absorption and fixation in planted areas to the Central Research Institute of Electric Power Industry (CRIEPI) and have been receiving reports from the institute.)

-The activity was rolled out as a commemorative project to celebrate the 120th anniversary of Tokio Marine & Nichido, with the original idea coming from employees who voiced their desire to launch a long-lasting initiative in the environmental field.
+The activity was rolled out in 1999 as a commemorative project to celebrate the 120th anniversary of Tokio Marine & Nichido, with the original idea coming from employees who voiced their desire to launch a long-lasting initiative in the environmental field.
 The project is conducted in partnership with the NGOs Action for Mangrove Reforestation (ACTMANG), OISCA and the International Society for Mangrove Ecosystems (ISME) and through collaboration with local governments and communities.
+Under this initiative, Tokio Marine & Nichido formulated a five-year plan (fiscal 2019 to fiscal 2023) using the afforested area as a key performance indicator and monitors progress on a semi-annual basis.
+In the current five-year plan (Phase V), the company has set the target of planting a total of 1,150 hectares of new forest during the five years from fiscal 2019 to fiscal 2023 and has so far planted a total of 680 hectares over the two years from fiscal 2019 to fiscal 2020 (progress rate of 59%).
+Despite the considerable impact of COVID-19, Tokio Marine & Nichido remains committed to systematically promoting mangrove tree planting to protect the abundance of nature.

-This initiative has been acclaimed and received the 2013 Environment Minister's Award for Global Warming Prevention Activity (International Contribution category).
-In 2019, which marked the 20th anniversary of the project, Tokio Marine & Nichido formulated its Mangrove-based Value Co-creation 100-Year Declaration and announced its intention to create value together with stakeholders, including NGOs, local government agencies and residents in planting regions as well as employees, agents and customers.
-In the same year, the company also participated in the United Nations Communities of Ocean Action (UN COA) for supporting the implementation of SDG 14.
+The mangrove planting initiative has earned extensive acclaim and Tokio Marine & Nichido was presented with the Minister of the Environment Award for Global Warming Prevention Activities (International Contribution Category) in 2013.
+In 2019, which marked the 20th anniversary of this project, Tokio Marine & Nichido announced the Mangrove-based Value Co-creation 100-Year Declaration under which it will create value in partnership with various stakeholders, including NGOs, government agencies in tree-planting regions, local community residents, employees, agents and customers.
+At the same time, the company also registered this initiative as a project of the United Nations Communities of Ocean Action for supporting the implementation of SDG 14 and reports progress to the United Nations annually.